 I’m not going to go much into the limitations of the approach here, suffice it to say that you are obviously limited to understanding participant’s meanings of the world through something like the one-dimensional transcript of an interview.
 What they are willing to share, and how they articulate may not be the complete picture, and other approaches such as discourse analysis may be revealing.
 Also, make sure that it is really participant’s understandings of experiences you want to examine.
 It posits a very deep ‘walk two moons in their moccasins‘ approach that is not right for boarder research questions, perhaps when wanting to contrast the broad opinions of a more diverse sample.
 Brew your IPA right: know what you want to make, use the right ingredients, have patience in the maturation process, and keep tasting as you go along.

 As usual, I want to caution the reader against taking anything from my crude summary of IPA as being gospel, and suggest a true reading of the major texts in the field are essential before deciding if this is the right approach for you and your research.
 I have assembled a small list of references below that should serve as a primer, but there is much to read, and as always with qualitative epistemologies, a great deal of variety of opinion in discourse, theory and application!

 Finally, don't forget to give Quirkos a try, and see if it can help with your qualitative analysis.
-We think it's the easiest, most affordable qualitative software out there, so download a one month free trial and see for yourself!
+It works great for IPA, and we think it's the easiest, most affordable qualitative software out there, so give the free trial a go and see for yourself!